joeappleton18/WEB-AND-DATABASE-SYSTEMS/week-10/lab.md

 1. Open the `index.js` file.
 You should see the following code:

+\break

 ```javascript
 app.get("/students", async (req, res) => {
   res.render("students", { students: [] });
 });
 ```

 Above, we are rendering the `students` view and injecting an empty array into the view.
-We can access this array in the view by using the following syntax: `<%= students %>`.
+We can access this array in the view by using the following syntax: `<%= students[0] %>` (this will grab our first student).
 Let's see if we can inject some data into this array.
 Update your code so instead of an empty array we are injecting database values:

 ```javascript
 app.get("/students", async (req, res) => {